MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 3. Select **Apply**.

 4. Copy the verification URL and share it with your educational institution’s LinkedIn page admin [LinkedIn page admin documentation](https://www.linkedin.com/help/linkedin/answer/4783/linkedin-page-admins-overview?lang=en).
-The verification link expires after 48 hours.
+The verification link expires after 30 days.

    ![linkedin settings for the career coach](media/linkedin.png)

 #### Course catalog

-The course catalog represents the courses offered to students by your educational institution.
+The course catalog represents the courses/classes/modules offered to students by your educational institution.
 These courses are used within the app in two areas:

 - Courses are returned as part of learning resources.

 - Courses and course meta data, like descriptions, are used to help students identify their skills when they upload a transcript.

 To create the course catalog, put together a list of all courses taught at your educational institution and upload it as a CSV file.
 The app draws from the course catalog to identify a student’s skills from their transcript and to suggest courses to take.

+> [!NOTE]
+> See [Location of data in Teams](location-of-data-in-teams.md) and [Security and compliance](security-compliance-overview.md) for information about protecting of student information.

 ##### Course catalog documents formatting and schema

-The documents need to be in CSV format with a maximum size of 18 MB.
+The document needs to be in CSV format with a maximum size of 18 MB.
 The document must contain the required fields **course title** and **course ID**.
 Including the recommended fields improves the experience for students by returning better search results and skill identification.

 > [!NOTE]
-> Start with the sample course catalog document to get started.
+> Start with the [sample course catalog]( https://aka.ms/career-coach/docs/it-admins/sample-catalog) document to get started.

 ##### Sample .CSV file